mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

       - 8080:8080
 ```

 The above configuration defines a Postgres instance listening on port 5432 and having a user, _admin_, with password _example_.
 Moreover, we define an Adminer instance listening on port 8080.
-Adminer is a web interface to Postgres, which we will use to create a database, some table, and to populate them with some data.
+Adminer is a web interface to Postgres, which we will use to create a database, some tables, and populate them with some data.

-Next, we need a use case to train our skill about Doobie.
-We will use the same use case we introduced in the article [Unleashing the Power of HTTP Apis: The Http4s Library](https://blog.rockthejvm.com/http4s-tutorial/), that is implementing a small IMDB-like web service.
-The main domain objects of the service are movies, actors, and directors.
-The goal is to use Doobie to interact with these tables, through queries, insertion and updates.
+Next, we need a use case to train our skills about Doobie.
+We will use the same use case we introduced in the article [Unleashing the Power of HTTP Apis: The Http4s Library](https://blog.rockthejvm.com/http4s-tutorial/), which is implementing a small IMDB-like web service.
+The primary domain objects of the service are movies, actors, and directors.
+The goal is to use Doobie to interact with these tables through queries, insertion, and updates.

-Inside Postgres, we will model the domain objects as tables, and we will define the relations between them as foreign keys.
+Inside Postgres, we will model the domain objects as tables and define the relations between them as foreign keys.
 The tables will be named `movies`, `actors`, and `directors`:

 ```sql
 -- Database